mikestead/hx-yaml/README.md

 ## Limitations

 - Under Neko UTC date translation is not yet possible so dates will be represented in local time instead.
-- A map can only have a null key (e.g. `~: value`) pre Haxe 3.
-Haxe 3's ObjectMap does not allow null keys but their use is still preferred for performance reasons.
 - Requires Neko 2.0+ when used under the Neko runtime due to its support for Unicode based regular expressions.
 - CPP does not yet support Unicode based regular expressions so is not yet a supported target.